mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

  - Th - in session 2019-03-11  - comments on wanting students to be frustrated when playing it, it's fun - then the final level being a secret fun experience playing against the norms of platform game design, thus illiciting surprise.
  - Another example -

+#### Discussion of designing for others

+This fits into our design cycle, as our first stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.

+The use of GDP as a unit of activity may help encourage regular self testing and playtesting.
+NOTE - ANY EVIDENCE FOR THIS BASED ON INTENTIONAL DESIGN OR IS THIS JUST AN OBSERVATION OF ORGANIC BEHAVIOUR?

-Discussion - Designing for others - as a key perspective in constructionism.
+Designing for others - as a key perspective in constructionism.
 Note: What added insights or tips for practitioners can I bring here?

 Value of design as a process, to see surrounding world as a designed experience, Latour.